Black holes in 4D Einstein-Maxwell-Gauss-Bonnet gravity coupled with scalar fields: Causality

+Before doing it, let us come back to the ``Kaluza-Klein-like'' procedure \cite{2003,2004} applied in this paper.
+It is expected that we could also make a similar perturbation like (\ref{wf}), and directly find the momentum term from (\ref{eom}), or just from $\mathcal{E}_{\mu\nu}$.

+Since we only have $4$ dimensions, one should either take $x_i$ in (\ref{wf}) to be $x$ or $y$.
+As a consequence, the momentum $k$ will be in $x$ (or $y$) direction.
+More precisely, for instance, one has

 However, if one tries to substitute (\ref{px}) into (\ref{eom}), no momentum term could be found, neither in (\ref{eom}) nor in $\mathcal{E}_{\mu\nu}$.
-That is, it is impossible to analyse causal structure through ``Kaluza-Klein-like'' procedure as far as we are concerned currently.
+This implies that it is impossible to analyse causal structure through ``Kaluza-Klein-like'' procedure as far as we are concerned currently.